LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 :eq:`MassLinearTolerance`.

-In the above algorithmic description there are five locations where a linear solve of the form :eq:`mass_solve` is required: (a) at each iteration of a fixed-point nonlinear solve, (b) in computing the Runge--Kutta right-hand side vectors :math:`\hat{f}^E_i` and :math:`\hat{f}^I_i`, (c) in constructing the time-evolved solution :math:`y_n`, (d) in estimating the local temporal truncation error, and (e) in constructing predictors for the implicit solver iteration (see section :ref:`Mathematics.Predictors.Max`).
+In the algorithmic descriptions above there are five locations where a linear solve of the form :eq:`mass_solve` is required: (a) at each iteration of a fixed-point nonlinear solve, (b) in computing the Runge-Kutta right-hand side vectors :math:`\hat{f}^E_i` and :math:`\hat{f}^I_i`, (c) in constructing the time-evolved solution :math:`y_n`, (d) in estimating the local temporal truncation error, and (e) in constructing predictors for the implicit solver iteration (see section :numref:`Mathematics.Predictors.Max`).
 We note that different nonlinear solver approaches (i.e., Newton vs fixed-point) and different types of mass matrices (i.e., time-dependent versus fixed) result in different subsets of the above operations.
 We discuss each of these in the bullets below.